 Simulation models are also used to measure the potential impact of interest rate movements.
-The following table provides the potential before-tax impact of an immediate and sustained 1% increase or decrease in interest rates on net interest income, assuming that no further loan portfolio hedging is undertaken.
+Based on the Credit Union's interest rate positions as at December 31, the following table provides the potential before-tax impact of an immediate and sustained 1% increase or decrease in interest rates on net interest income over a 12-month period, assuming that no further loan portfolio hedging is undertaken.
 It further assumes that the prime rate cannot go below zero.
 These measures are based upon assumptions made by management.
 All interest rate risk measures are based upon interest rate exposures at a specific time and continuously change as a result of business activities and the Credit Union's risk management initiatives.